mauriciopoppe/PojoViz/README.md

 	- Global access point to the library (e.g. window.d3 or window.THREE)
 	- The maximum number of levels allowed while running the DFS algorithm
-	- The *src* of the script (if it fetched from an external resource)
+	- The *src* of the script (if it's an external resource)
-	- The forbidden objects which are discarded when found by the DFS algorithm
+	- The *forbidden objects* which are discarded when found by the DFS algorithm

 ### Process phase

 - After the configuration is read %PojoViz's `ObjectAnalyzer` class analyzes the properties the global library/framework object, if any of these properties is an object/function constructor (configurable in settings) then `ObjectAnalyzer` will follow this link
-- The previous step is done recursively saving each object/function found in a `HashMap` until maximum number of levels has been reached discarding the `fobidden objects` in the process
+- The previous step is done recursively saving each object/function found in a `HashMap` until the maximum number of levels has been reached discarding the *fobidden objects* in the process, these are the nodes of the graph
-- `ObjectAnalyzer` will also in the process save the links found (from an object property to an object/function constructor) as the edges an internal  graph
+- `ObjectAnalyzer` will also in the process save the links found (from an object property to an object/function constructor), these are the edges of the graph
 - The main program then asks `ObjectAnalyzer` for a JSON representation of the nodes/edges of the generated graph
 - [Dagre](https://github.com/cpettitt/dagre)'s layout program is executed with the generated JSON which returns the positions of each node in a 2D plane